ELEKTRONN/ELEKTRONN/doc/Examples.rst

 Data Set
 --------

+This data set is a subset of the zebra finch area X dataset j0126 by `Jörgen Kornfeld <http://www.neuro.mpg.de/mitarbeiter/43611/3242756>`_.
-There are 3 volumes that contain "barrier" labels (union of cell boundaries and extra cellular space) of shape ``(150,150,150)`` in ``(x,y,z)`` axis order .
-Correspondingly there are 3 volumes that contain the raw electron microscopy images.
+There are 3 volumes which contain "barrier" labels (union of cell boundaries and extra cellular space) of shape ``(150,150,150)`` in ``(x,y,z)`` axis order.
+Correspondingly, there are 3 volumes which contain raw electron microscopy images.
 Because a CNN can only make predictions within some offset from the input image extent, the size of the image cubes is larger ``(350,350,250)`` in order to be able to make predictions (and to train!) for every labelled voxel.
 The margin in this examples allows to make predictions for the labelled region with a maximal field of view of ``201`` in  ``x,y`` and ``101`` in ``z``.

 There is a difference in the lateral dimensions and in ``z`` - direction because this data set is anisotropic: lateral voxels have a spacing of :math:`10 \mu m` in contrast to :math:`20 \mu m` vertically.
 Snapshots of images and labels are depicted below.

-During training the pipeline cuts image and target patches from the loaded data cubes at randomly sampled locations and feeds them to the CNN.
+During training, the pipeline cuts image and target patches from the loaded data cubes at randomly sampled locations and feeds them to the CNN.
 Therefore the CNN input size should be smaller than the size of the cubes, to leave enough space to cut from many different positions.
 Otherwise it will always use the same patch (more or less) and soon over-fit to that one.

 .. note::
-    **Implementation details:** When the cubes are read into the pipeline it is implicitly assumed that the smaller label cube is spatially centered w.r.t the larger image cube (hence the size surplus of the image cube must be even).
-Furthermore the cubes are for performance reasons internally axis swapped to ``(z, (ch,) x, y)`` order, zero-padded to the same size and cropped such that only the area in which labels and images are both available after considering the CNN offset.
-If labels cannot be effectively used for training (because either the image surplus is to small or your FOV is to larger) a note will be printed.
+    **Implementation details:** When the cubes are read into the pipeline, it is implicitly assumed that the smaller label cube is spatially centered w.r.t the larger image cube (hence the size surplus of the image cube must be even).
+Furthermore, the cubes are for performance reasons internally axis swapped to ``(z, (ch,) x, y)`` order, zero-padded to the same size and cropped such that only the area in which labels and images are both available after considering the CNN offset.
+If labels cannot be effectively used for training (because either the image surplus is too small or your FOV is too large) a note will be printed.

-Additionally to the 3 pairs of images and labels, 2 image cubes for live previews are included.
-Note that preview data must be a **list** of one or several cubes in a ``h5``-file.
+Additionally to the 3 pairs of images and labels, 2 small image cubes for live previews are included.
+Note that preview data must be a **list** of one or several cubes stored in a ``h5``-file.

 CNN design